futuristic-coder/Bunker/README.md

 ---

-## **About Stayzy**
+## **About Bunker**
-Stayzy is a platform designed to connect travelers with unique accommodations and experiences worldwide.
-Whether you're seeking a cozy cabin in the mountains, a beachfront villa, or an urban apartment in the city center, Stayzy has something for everyone.
+Bunker is a platform designed to connect travelers with unique accommodations and experiences worldwide.
+Whether you're seeking a cozy cabin in the mountains, a beachfront villa, or an urban apartment in the city center, Bunker has something for everyone.
 Our mission is to make travel easy, accessible, and memorable for all.

 ---